 Required from government:

-- Funding to continue the successful implementation of the Revitalising Central Geelong Action Plan to 2026.
+- $5 million to continue the successful implementation of the Revitalising Central Geelong Action Plan to 2026.

 - Inclusion of the Geelong Station Masterplan in the Geelong Fast Rail planning and business case.